 - BBS Answers to Most Frequently Asked Questions Relating to Marriage and Family Therapist Trainees and Associates (Rev-2/2018)

 - BBS Associate Clinical Social Worker Supervisor Information and Qualifications

 - BBS Important Answers to Frequently Asked Questions for Associate Social Workers (ASWs) (Rev 12/2017)

-- Identify ethical requirements for culturally relevant supervision
+- Identify two ethical requirements for culturally relevant supervision

-- Utilize a societal power grid and social class training exercise to increase supervisors’ culturally relevant skill levels
+- Utilize a societal power grid and social class training exercise to develop three’ culturally relevant interventions

-- Identify obstacles to supervision by using the concept of microaggressions
+- Identify four obstacles to supervision by using the concept of microaggressions

-- Review the use of self-disclosure as well as alternatives in creating culturally relevant supervision
+- Describe three examples of how self-disclosure can assist in creating culturally relevant supervision

-- Address the repair of empathic breaches in supervision
+- State two approaches to the repair of empathic breaches in supervision